College of Law

 Biography

-Vanja Hamzić is Reader in Law, History and Anthropology at SOAS University of London.
 He holds two First Class Honours degrees from the University of Sarajevo, an LLM with Distinction from the University of Nottingham and a PhD from King’s College London.
-He has worked as an activist and researcher with various international and civil society organisations in South and South East Asia, Europe, the Middle East and West and South Africa.
-Before coming to SOAS, Dr Hamzić held academic posts at City, University of London and King’s College London.
+Professor Hamzić has worked extensively as an activist and researcher with international and civil society organisations across South and Southeast Asia, Europe, the Middle East and West and South Africa.
+Prior to joining SOAS, he held academic appointments at City, University of London and King’s College London.

 PhD Supervision